linrunner/tlp-doc/usage/tlpctl.rst

 Multiple holds can be active simultaneously.

-List current power profile holds (from the `launch` command), showing the profile name, application ID, and reason for each hold:
+List current TLP profile holds (from the `launch` command), showing the profile name, application ID, and reason for each hold:

 .. code-block:: bash